judsonlmoore/judsonlmoore.com/_posts/product-management/2020-03-14-ultimate-reading-list-for-product-managers.md

 ## Blogs

-Here are some great blogs to puruse.
+Here are some great blogs to pursue.
 Be sure to subscribe to some of their newsletters for the most up to date insights.

 {% for item in site.data.ultimate-reading-list-for-product-managers.blogs %}
 <h3 class="h5">{{ item.title }}</h3>